Indhumathi27/carbondata/docs/index/mv-guide.md

     FROM sales
     GROUP BY timeseries(order_time,'hour')
    ```
- Then, the above query can be rolled up from 'agg_sales' mv datamap, by adding hour
+ Then, the above query can be rolled up from 'agg_sales' mv, by adding hour
  level timeseries aggregation on minute level datamap.
 Users can fire explain command
- to check if query is rolled up from existing mv datamaps.
+ to check if query is rolled up from existing materilaized views.

   **NOTE**:
   1. Queries cannot be rolled up, if filter contains timeseries function.